 This program is designed for a person with a bachelor's degree who is interested in earning an initial Nebraska teaching certificate to teach at the elementary level.
 This program is accredited/approved by state, regional and national accrediting agencies, including the National Council for Accreditation of Education Preparation Programs (CAEP), the Nebraska Department of Education, and the Department of Education at Creighton University.
 The endorsement certifies recipients to teach grades K-6 in public schools, grades K-8 in parochial schools.
 This program includes state-required courses shared with the undergraduate teacher-preparation program, graduate-only professional coursework, and a student teaching semester.
-Four undergraduate courses in elementary education must be completed in addition to this program.
+Two undergraduate courses in elementary education must be completed in addition to this program.
 Many courses include field experience at an elementary school and the Creighton preservice teacher must arrange his or her own transportation.
 Prior to any education program coursework or field experience, the teacher education candidate must sign and have notarized two affidavits assuring that,

 - he or she does not have a felony or misdemeanor conviction involving abuse, neglect, or sexual misconduct; and

 - the teacher education candidate is in sound mental capacity.

 The candidate must maintain this status throughout the program, a GPA of 2.0 or above, and passing scores on the Praxis Core Exams.
 Also, prior to the first field experience, and again prior to student teaching, the preservice teacher must have a satisfactory background check through the Education Department.

 - Understand human development and appreciate diverse learners.

 - Plan and use a variety of instructional strategies to accommodate diverse learners and help all students succeed and fulfill their potential.

 - Plan and use a variety of assessment strategies to diagnose learner needs and evaluate learning outcomes.